 If you have PATCHS Translate turned on at your practice, patients can choose what language they see displayed in PATCHS from a dropdown menu:

 When a patient chooses a non-English language, all the text in PATCHS is translated.
-The fixed text within PATCHS has been checked for accuracy by a professional human translation service, however patients are still advised to contact the practice by telephone and use a human translator if they have concerns about the accuracy of the translation.
+They are advised to contact the practice by telephone and use a human translator if they have concerns about the accuracy of the translation.
 You can read more about how patients use PATCHS Translate in this help article.

 When they come through to your practice, requests written in a non-English language are easy to identify in your inbox by the language icon...